Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 - The healing of skin wounds is slow.

-This is because when the level of glucose is high, it damages blood vessels and lowers the ability of the immune system.
+This is because when the level of glucose is high, it may damage blood vessels and lowers the ability of the immune system.

 8. Frequent Infections